Logo for Piano Play It

 Here is how this chord progression could be played on the piano in C major scale.

-Maybe the most common example to show this is the ending the prayer we all know...
+Maybe the most common example to show this is the ending of a prayer we all know...

-We start with a subdominant that is holding the tension before it's unavoidable to play the fifth degree toward the tonic.
+We start with a subdominant that is holding the tension before it's unavoidable to play the fifth degree towards the tonic.

-A chord progression of I-IV-I in C major scale.
-By the way, it is also possible to play such a chord progression: I-IV-I or in C major for example C-F-C. In this chord progression the tonic is moving to the subdominant and then moving back to the tonic with creating a climax.
-The only impact which is created is the sustain of the tonic.
+By the way, it is also possible to play such a chord progression: I-IV-I or in C major for example C-F-C. In this chord progression the tonic is moving to the subdominant and then moving back to the tonic without creating a climax.
+The only impact which is created is the postponement of the tonic.

 Click here for a free piano chord chart of the I-IV-I progression in all major scales.

-An other option whithin these chord option is to play this chord progression.
+Another option that can be created with these three chords is to play the following chord progression.
 I-V-IV-V-I.

 Now let's see how the different chord progressions occur in some other music we're familiar with.